tgpholly/Binato-ProfilePicture/README.md

 The picture to send if a user has no profile picture is DefaultProfilePicture.png in the ProfilePictures folder For user's profile pictures do <user_id>.png

+To send profile pictures to the client from this server you place the server at a.ppy.sh

 ## Things that need to be implemented:
  - Ability to upload profile pictures
     - Authenticated?